| Quality

 attention to methodological quality.

-- For
+- For randomization,

-but not concealment of allocation of the sequence.
+not concealment of allocation of the sequence.

-- The
+- The scale does

-other considerations.
-Therefore, randomized trials with an appropriate
+Therefore, randomized trials with an appropriate randomization

-only a per-protocol analysis and having myriad other biases such
+per-protocol analysis and having myriad other biases such

 as differences between groups, may be scored as of the highest